Ethical AI Adoption in the Indian Judiciary: Strengthening Access to Justice

 Jointly conducted by DAKSH and Digital Futures Lab, with support from the United Nations Development Programme (UNDP), this project on Ethical AI Adoption in the Indian Judiciary seeks to develop best practices and guidelines for the ethical and robust procurement of AI by courts in India.

-Through this project, we seek to develop clear usage guidelines and ethical and robust procurement processes as a way to ensure that the integration of AI in courts adheres to natural justice principles and advances public interest.
+Through this project, we seek to develop clear usage guidelines as a way to ensure that the integration of AI in courts adheres to natural justice principles and advances public interest.

 Team